-Universal Credit is a new benefit which will replace six existing benefits and tax credits over the next few years.
-It is currently predicted that all parts of the UK will have switched over to Universal Credit for new claims by December 2018, however if you have three or more children or you are receiving pension credit you will still have to make a claim under the old benefits system even if you live in a Universal Credit area.
-If you are already receiving benefits under the old system (such as Tax Credits, Housing Benefit, Income Support, Employment and Support Allowance etc.) you will continue to receive these benefits until some time in 2019 when existing claims will be transitioned over to Universal Credit.
-To see if your area is one where new claims must be for Universal Credit you can check your postcode online.
+Universal Credit is a new benefit which has replaced six existing benefits and tax credits.
+The whole of the UK has now switched over to Universal Credit for new claims, however there are some exceptions, where you will still have to make a claim under the old benefits system even if you live in a Universal Credit area.
+You can find out more about the very limited circumstances where some exceptions apply on GOV.UK.
+If you are already receiving benefits under the old system (such as Tax Credits, Housing Benefit, Income Support, Employment and Support Allowance etc.) you will continue to receive these benefits until you are transitioned over to Universal Credit.
+The roll-out schedule for when this will take place is not confirmed and may not start until at least 2020.
+You can find more information on the timetable for these benefits changes on Turn2Us.

 Universal Credit can include amounts for children, childcare and housing costs, but you can’t normally get extra Universal Credit for a third or subsequent child born on or after 6 April 2017.
 Universal Credit will also allow you to claim the Sure Start Maternity Grant (usually if you do not have other children living with you) or free school lunches.
 You can claim Healthy Start vouchers if you are on Universal Credit and you are pregnant or have a young child, as long as you have earnings of £408 or less per month after tax and national insurance (this includes your partner’s earnings, if you live with a partner).